noapeled/GloolaServer/README.md

         "medicine_id": "z12345",
         "dosage": 1
     }

+## Query taken medicine
+    GET /takenmedicine/:userid?latest=<number>

+The server will respond with the latest <number> records of medicine taken by userid.
+If parameter latest is omitted, defaults to all records.

 ## Push or Pull Notifications
 TBD.
 Note that push_tokens is already available for each user.